-For all types of designers inspiration and creativity are vital to success.
-If you read many blogs in the web design community I’m sure you’re familiar with posts of inspirational designs and, of course, CSS galleries .
-We’re so used to seeing the 100+ CSS galleries that exist to the point that many designers tend to rely on them too heavily.
+For all types of designers, inspiration and creativity are vital to success.
+If you read many blogs in the web design community I’m sure you’re familiar with posts of inspirational designs.

 1. Get Inspiration Offline

-Over the last few years large background images have become more and more common.
-With a higher percentage of internet users on high speed connections, large images don’t have the same negative effect that they used to have for so many of your visitors.
-If you’re looking to make a site standout, a creative background image may be just the right thing.
+Over the last few years, large background images have become more and more common.
+Obviously, large images don’t have the same negative effect that they used to have for so many of your visitors.
+If you’re looking to make a site stand out, a creative background image may be just the right thing.

 Much like color schemes, changing the fonts or the typography of a design can make a world of difference.
 In the case of typography, it’s usually a bit more of a subtle change than if you were changing color schemes.
 Sites with excellent typography often have a professional, complete look where it’s hard to identify specifically what looks so good.

-It’s easy to find yourself spending hours playing around with different fonts, font sizes and colors.
-For this reason it can be helpful to visit some sites that have a number of fonts on display so you can quickly narrow down your choices.
-Here are some places to start:
+It’s easy to find yourself spending hours playing around with different fonts, font sizes, and colors.
+For this reason, it can be helpful to visit some sites that have a number of fonts on display so you can quickly narrow down your choices.

 I think many of us tend to open up Photoshop or start coding right away.
 While your design process should be whatever works best for you, give the pencil and paper a chance.
 Some people are able to be more creative by working in different ways, and paper works well for some designers.
 Personally, I start most designs on paper to quickly run through a few different layout possibilities.
 Others use paper to develop more intricate mockups.